emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has recommendations on movie pages, good sorting, a random button. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

-***
-## nKiri
-### Score: 9/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Just a clone of Rive with less features and players. 🟡
-1. Site has watch lists and continue watching, and you can login to sync them across devices. ✔️
-1. Has decent sorting options, but content discovery tools or collections could be added. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌